Konrāds Kalējs: Deportation and last years

-Latvian authorities finally charged Kalējs with war crimes offences in September 2000, relating to his participation at the Salaspils labour camp, and in May 2001 a Melbourne court ordered Kalējs' extradition to Latvia.
-Kalējs appealed this decision, and the ensuing proceedings were delayed by illness, with Kalējs reportedly suffering from dementia and prostate cancer at the time.
+Latvian authorities charged Kalējs with war crimes offences in September 2000, relating to his participation at the Salaspils labour camp, and in May 2001 a Melbourne court ordered Kalējs' extradition to Latvia.
+Kalējs appealed this decision, and the ensuing proceedings were delayed by illness, with Kalējs reportedly suffering from dementia and prostate cancer.
 His lawyers claimed he was blind and had lost his memory.

 Kalējs died in Melbourne in November 2001, aged 88.
 His lawyers criticised the government of Australia for being "inhumane and callous in its bid to extradite a sick old man" and described the process as a "witch hunt".
-Eventually, in his last Australian interview, Kalējs admitted to working for the Nazi-run Latvian police.
+In his last Australian interview, Kalējs admitted to working for the Nazi-run Latvian police.